Discount on Note Receivable

 Discount on Note Receivable incurs when the face value on note receivable is bigger than the present value of the payment to be received.
 The discounted amount is the difference between the face value and present value.
 It should be amortized over the lifetime of a note receivable and net off with interest revenue.

 Discounted on Note Receivable happens when the holder (lender) needs cash before the maturity date and decides to sell them to other financial institutes (bank) at a lower price.
-The bank will charge a discount as they have to pay to the lender immediately while they have to wait till the maturity date for a whole amount.
-In addition to discounted, the note also requires resources from the lender.
-It means that if the borrower fails to make full payment on the maturity date, the company (lender) will take full responsibility and pay the bank for the face value.
+The bank will charge a discount as they have to pay immediately while waiting to receive a whole amount at the maturity date.
+In addition to discounted, the note also requires guarantee from the lender.
+It means that if the borrower fails to make full payment on the maturity date, the company (lender) will take full responsibility and pay back to the bank.

 Discounted on Note Receivable Formula

 - Step 1: Calculate the maturity value: it is the amount which the company expects to collect from the borrower.
 It includes both principal and interest.
 This is the amount that the bank expects to receive on the maturity date.